LS102-summer2023/project-prachetasyeri/writing/paper.md

 ###### _Fig 2.4 - Analysis of confusion matrix table_

-Based on the analysis of the confusion matrix the model is accurate 25.25% of the times in predicting happy emotion and 20.52% of the times it accurately predicts a neutral face.
-The model is least accurate in predicting disgusted and surprised faces.
+Based on the analysis of the confusion matrix the model is accurate 25.25% of the time in predicting happy emotion and 20.52% of the time it accurately predicts a neutral face.
+The model is the least accurate in predicting disgusted and surprised faces.
 To improve model accuracy, the model should be trained on more images for each class.

 ![image](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/30be22b3-9657-4c58-915d-27ff32041b36)

 ###### _Fig 2.5 - Classification report of model_

 The accuracy of the overall model is seen to be 17%.
 Although its accuracy is low, with better datasets the accuracy should improve.
-With a multi modal model which captures specific senarios such as reading emotion through eyes alone[10], rlip and cheek movements[11], eyebrow postitioning[11].
+With a multi-modal model which captures specific scenarios such as reading emotion through eyes alone[10], lip and cheek movements[11], and eyebrow postitioning[11].

 ## VI.
 Experimental Results